pwikapanel/illustrator-panel/README.md

 Following are the instructions for releasing a new version of Svija Sync.

-1. create new signed version
+1. create new signed version, zipped in the distribution folder
-2. create new DMG
+2. create new DMG, in the distribution folder
-3. add DMG in "distribution" folder

 ---
 ### 1. Merge to Master